 Customer satisfaction rests at the heart of every successful business.
 Learning how to create positive customer experiences while retaining your company’s culture is paramount to that success.
 Each customer interaction not only provides insight into the experience of a particular customer, but also adds another data point to your customer base’s satisfaction as a whole.

 While you can try and guess what the customer needs from your service reps, only interactions “in the field” can give you the true vision that you need.
 In some industries, that customer’s happiness can ultimately earn and save a company millions.

 2. Improved training methods

 Most customer satisfaction centers have call recording, kind of similar to chat transcripts on live chat, and one of the most potent uses for this call recording is to record the best customer service interactions and use them to train the others.
-A tough customer may come along, and a great resolution can be used as a case study and folded into part of the training program.
+If a tough customer comes along and a great resolution come out of the interaction, it can be used as a case study and folded into part of the training program.

 One of the greatest things about having an engaged customer base is the fact that those who are engaged will offer suggestions, ideas, and thoughts about every aspect of your company.
-By listening to those ideas, you can find yourself improving upon training your support agents.
+By having management listen to those ideas, you can find yourself improving the training of your support agents.